Joe R. Pool: United States Congress

-Congressman-at-Large
+Congressman-at-large

 In the 1960 Congressional reapportionment, Texas received an additional U.S. House seat, but the districts were not redrawn and an at-large seat was created by the legislature.
 Pool won the Democratic nomination and defeated the Republican in the general election to serve in the Eighty-eighth Congress.
 He was also re-elected at-large to the Eighty-ninth Congress in 1964.

-Pool was the last Congressman-At-Large from Texas and the United States.
-Representing the entire State of Texas, and having a personal relationship with President Johnson through his college friendship with Lady Bird Johnson, Pool wielded greater influence than other members of Congress, allowing him to push through some pet projects.
-Pool, along with his wife Elizabeth, were LBJ delegates to the 1964 National Democratic Convention in Atlantic City.
+Pool was the last congressman-at-large from Texas and the United States.
+Representing the entire state of Texas, and having a personal relationship with President Johnson through his college friendship with Lady Bird Johnson, Pool wielded greater influence than other members of Congress, allowing him to push through some pet projects.
+Pool, along with his wife Elizabeth, were LBJ delegates to the 1964 Democratic National Convention in Atlantic City.